gyulanemeth/bluefox.email/docs/projects/index.md

 ## Free vs. Premium Projects

-Projects are free by default, but they include bluefox.email's logo and a link to our website in the email footers.
+Projects are free by default, but they include BlueFox Email's logo and a link to our website in the email footers.

 ::: tip Upgrade for Whitelabel
 Upgrade your project to premium to remove our logo and link from your email footers.